sbrauer/airbase_editor/README.md

 airbase_editor
 ==============

-An editor for the [Jomox Airbase99](http://www.vintagesynth.com/misc/airbase99.php) analog drum module under ALSA (Linux)
+An editor for the [Jomox Airbase99](http://www.vintagesynth.com/misc/airbase99.php) analog drum module under ALSA (Linux).

+It's written in Python and requires pygtk and pyseq.